Stutimp/Project-3-Data-Viz/README.md

 - I assigned the Clean_Data_Resources database to a variable name 'db' and reviewed my collection. - After that I assigned the collection, 'amazon_cleanData' to a variable name 'amazon' and reviewed documents inside my collection.
 - The made some interesting queries and tried to get some indepth insights of my dataset.
 - I created some dataframes, and made some interesting interactive visualizations using Plotly and saved externally inside the 'output_Viz' folder.
+- In the project, in order to process the text based information, inside the column "review_content" , I have used 'TextBlob'  as a new python library.

+- References for this new library are following: https://buildmedia.readthedocs.org/media/pdf/textblob/latest/textblob.pdf and https://textblob.readthedocs.io/en/dev/quickstart.html#create-a-textblob

-## Findings of the project
+## Some of most Important findings of the project
 After making some queries, following are the findings I found from my dataset:
-- My amazon dataset has total 231 computer USB cables.
+- My amazon dataset has total 159 computer USB cables.
-- **Product id "B086JTMRYL"** **ESR USB C to Lightning Cable,** is the most popular computer USB Cables in the dataset (rating counts: 19,763) which has discounted price greater than equal to 100 Indian rupees (discounted price = 1519 INR) and have rating score greater than equal to 4.
+- {"Product_id": B07DC4RZPY, "Product_name": Amazon Basics USB A to Lightning MFi Certified...} is the most popular computer USB cable with 1,78,817 rating counts, with rating score >= 4, in our amazon dataset.
 -
 -
 -